adeishs/wordfinder/README.md

 $ morbo wordfinder.pl
 ```

-By default, it will run on port 3000.
+By default, it will run on port 3000 (Mojolicious default).
 If you want to change it to, say, port 7860:
 ```
 $ morbo -l "http://*:7860" wordfinder.pl
 ```